Benchmarking Web API Quality -- Revisited: Related Work

 \subsection{Web API Evolution}

-Some works have studied how web APIs evolve, characterizing change patterns and resulting challenges for application developers~\cite{Li:2013}, and assessing how developers react to these changes~\cite{Wang:2014}.
-Focusing on implications on applications, Espinha et al. have shown that mobile applications show diverse behavior in light of web API evolution~\cite{Espinha:2015}.
-Nearly a third of applications crash in light of the removal of fields from response messages, highlighting severe consequences that affect user experiences.
-In a similar vain, Aue et al. report from a single payment API provider's point of view about the cause and scope of erroneous integrations -- reflected by millions of error logs~\cite{Aue:2018}.
-These works underline the important role web APIs play for many applications.
-In contrast to these works, we do not address web API evolution, i.e., how the functionality of a web API changes, but the rather focus on web API qualities, i.e., its changing non-functionalities.
+Previous work has studied how web APIs evolve, characterizing change patterns and resulting challenges for application developers~\cite{Li:2013}, and assessing how developers react to these changes~\cite{Wang:2014}.
+Focusing on implications for applications, Espinha et al.~\cite{Espinha:2015} have shown that mobile applications show diverse behavior in light of web API evolution.
+Nearly a third of the analyzed applications crash in light of the removal of fields from response messages, highlighting severe consequences that affect user experiences.
+In a similar vein, Aue et al.~\cite{Aue:2018} report from a single payment API provider's point of view about the cause and scope of erroneous integrations -- reflected by millions of error logs.
+These papers underline the important role web APIs play for many applications.

+More recently, GraphQL~\cite{Wittern:2018,Hartig:2018,Wittern:2019} has evolved as a new paradigm for querying web APIs.
+Instead of providers defining a fixed sets of endpoints, consumers form queries within the bounds of an API's schema to retrieve or mutate precise subsets of data.
+This gives API providers more leeway in updating their APIs without breaking client applications as the queries can remain the same.
+Consequently, we now see wide adoption of GraphQL in industry, e.g., at Netflix~\cite{Shtatnov:2018}, PayPal~\cite{Stuart:2018}, or GitHub~\cite{Torikian:2016}.

+In contrast to these papers, we do not address web API evolution, i.e., how the functionality of a web API changes, but the rather focus on web API qualities, i.e., its changing non-functionalities.
 We argue that these two perspectives complement one another, and can have similar importance.
 Errors due to faulty integration or issues caused by unavailabilities, security issues, or high latency can equally threaten how users experience applications.
 Similar, both API providers and consuming developers are challenged to avoid such issues, relying for example on the mitigation strategies hinted at in Section~\ref{sec:discussion_app-engineering}.

+Finally, as we could see in our experiments, many availability issues are due to API evolution.
+While our approach will detect such changes as soon as another benchmark run is started, Yang et al.~\cite{Yang:2018} can detect web API behavior changes based on documentation updates -- if, for instance, such a documentation is maintained in a versioned repository, it is easily possible to subscribe to content changes.
+Also, Bae et al.~\cite{Bae:2014} can detect API misuse from the application source code and can thus help to avoid issues that result from applications that leverage an unintended loophole in an API which is later on fixed.
+Both approaches focus on functional behavior.